Foot Locker: Early years

+Rebranding as Foot Locker

-As the "Foot Locker" brand had become the Woolworth/Venator company's top performing line, on November 2, 2001, Venator changed its name to Foot Locker, Inc. On November 19, 2004, Foot Locker announced that its quarterly profit rose 19 percent, helped by stronger sales.
+As the "Foot Locker" brand had become the Woolworth/Venator company's top performing line, on November 2, 2001, Venator changed its name to Foot Locker, Inc. At that time Serra became CEO of the company.
+In 2004 he was also named chairman.
+In the early 2000s the majority of Foot Locker stores were renovated and standardized.
+On November 19, 2004, Foot Locker announced that its quarterly profit rose 19 percent, helped by stronger sales.